carbon-language/carbon-lang/docs/project/roadmap.md

 codebases.

 We only expect to _start_ building this material in 2024.
-We want to learn about any critical gaps are for folks to start evaluating C++ interop and how best to close them going into 2025.
+We want to learn about what any critical gaps are for folks to start evaluating C++ interop and how best to close them going into 2025.

 ## Beyond 2024